 This section refers to Part 10 of the Act, sections 130 to 136.

-This role is undertaken by the Bankruptcy Accounts Team on behalf of the Accountant.
+This role is undertaken by the Accounts Team on behalf of the Accountant.

 Accounting periods

 The trustee is required to make up accounts in respect of each accounting period with the first period in every case being for 12 months commencing with the date of award of bankruptcy.